cse110-sp23-group10/cse110-sp23-group10/specs/adrs/060523-comicsans.md

-# Use Miro for Collaborative Diagramming
+# Use Comic Sans as our Main Font

 ## Context and Problem Statement